Admin-7/Mr-Robot-techniques/Identifying-data-formats.md

 1. Consider the context.
 Did you encounter this data format in a file?
 As part of a Web address, etc?
 1. Look for multiple encodings.
 Sometimes, data is multiply-encoded for various different contexts, like wrapping a box with different layers of wrapping paper.
 For example, a message might first be Base64-encoded for use in a Web application before being further URL-encoded; you'll first need to recognize the URL-encoding, then the fact that the message has been Base64-encoded.
 1. …

+🚧 TK-TODO: See if we can actually write a general-purpose "flowchart" for something like this?
+I know I do this "intuitively," but can I explain how that…works?

 ## Tools